-Most pet owners work all day and need to leave their dogs at home alone.
-It's not unusual for these owners to come home to hyperactive or stressed-out dogs.
+Many pet owners work all day and need to leave their dogs at home alone.
+It's not unusual for these owners to return home to find hyperactive or stressed-out dogs.
 Dogs often get bored and even depressed when they are home alone all day.
 Those with separation anxiety may cause destruction, harm themselves, and bother neighbors with barking and howling.

 One of the most common reasons given at an animal shelter for owner turn-ins is the dog's destructive behavior (doing things like chewing the owner's belongings).
 This can often be prevented by giving your dog the exercise and mental stimulation he needs to be happy and healthy.
 However, when you are busy working long hours, it's hard to give your dog the time he needs.
 That's where doggie daycare can be a real lifesaver.